Chiltern Open Air Museum Ticket Portal

 Admission for one Adult Annual Pass Holder.
 You will need to present your valid Annual Pass on arrival.

-• Child Annual Pass Holder Admission
+• Child COAM Member Admission TM

 Free (Gift Aid eligible)